bjzhou/GetCarSwift/Pods/Kingfisher/README.md

 * Cache management.
 You can set the max duration or size the cache takes.
 From this, the cache will be cleaned automatically to prevent taking too many resources.
 * Modern framework.
 Kingfisher uses `NSURLSession` and the latest technology of GCD, which makes it a strong and swift framework.
 It also provides you easy APIs to use.
 * Cancelable processing task.
 You can cancel the downloading process if it is not needed anymore.
+* Prefetching.
+You can prefetch and cache the images which might soon appear in the page.
+It will bring your users great experience.
 * Independent components.
 You can use the downloader or caching system separately.
 Or even create your own cache based on Kingfisher's code.
 * Options to decompress the image in background before rendering it, which could improve the UI performance.
-* Categories over `UIImageView`, `NSImage` and `UIButton` for setting image from an URL directly.
+* Categories over `UIImageView`, `NSImage` and `UIButton` for setting image from a URL directly.
 Use the same code across all Apple platforms.
 * Support GIF seamlessly.
-You could just download and set your GIF images as the same as you do for PNG/JPEG format.
+You could just download and set your GIF images as the same as you do for PNG/JPEG format using `AnimatedImageView`.
+* You could set `Activity Indicator` for your UIImageView or NSImageView to enable the indicator during loading image from web.

 ## Requirements

 * iOS 8.0+, tvOS 9.0+, watchOS 2.0+ or OS X 10.10+
-* Xcode 7.0 or above
+* Xcode 7.3 or above

-If you upgrades to Kingfiser 2.x, please read the [Kingfisher 2.0 Migration Guide](https://github.com/onevcat/Kingfisher/wiki/Kingfisher-2.0-Migration-Guide) for more information.
+If you are upgrading to Kingfisher 2.x from 1.x, please read the [Kingfisher 2.0 Migration Guide](https://github.com/onevcat/Kingfisher/wiki/Kingfisher-2.0-Migration-Guide) for more information.

+Kingfisher is now supporting Swift 2.2.
+If you need to use Kingfisher in Swift 2.1, you need to pin the version to 2.1.0.

+### Swift 3

+Kingfisher is now supporting Swift 3 in the [swift3](https://github.com/onevcat/Kingfisher/tree/swift3) branch.
+It is now under development and not be officially released yet.
+You could specify to that branch if you are working in a Swift 3 project.
+However, please reconsider if you want to use it in a releasing orientation product, since more breaking change would be applied later.

 ## Installation